 E) your GRE scores, which will be received through University of Iowa Admissions office (please use institution code 6681)

-F) a set of questions about specific program interests, including the identification of one or more potential faculty mentors, and a choice of training area if you know.*
+F) a set of questions about specific program interests, including the identification of one or more potential faculty mentors, and a choice of training area.*

 APPLICATION DEADLINE: All materials must be received by December 1st for the fall term.

-*Graduate training in the department is organized through four training areas: behavioral and cognitive neuroscience, clinical science, cognition, and social psychology.
-If you are uncertain about which training area fits best with your interests, you need not specify a training area when you apply.
+*Graduate training in the department is organized through three broad training areas: Behavioral and Cognitive Neuroscience, Clinical Science, and Cognition.
+If you are uncertain about which training area fits best with your interests, please consult with potential faculty mentors for advice.

 More detailed help about this process, including screenshots, can be found on our application instructions page.